 Early Public Access Television

-but tended toward individuals ranting and naturally, soft core porn.
+but tended toward individuals ranting about politics, religion and naturally, soft-core porn.
 I remember Al Goldstein's Midnight Blue and The Robin Byrd Show as being the norm.
-At the time, It seemed like the right situation as I have always loved TV but never been a big fan of "video".
-This work was intended only for TV broadcast and was never shown in a gallery or any other fine art setting.
+At the time, It seemed like the right situation as I loved TV but was not a big fan of "video" as a fine art form.
+All of CLEAN & NEAT was intended only for TV broadcast and was never shown in a gallery or any other fine art setting.

-People have suggested over the years that I post some of the episodes online and while I knew there were a few vintage 3/4" U-Matic cassettes out in the barn, they hadn't been properly stored...
+People had suggested over the years that I post some of the episodes online and while I knew there were a few vintage 3/4 inch U-Matic cassettes out in the barn, they hadn't been properly stored.